New details on Georgia man captured after police chase, cop shot in Memphis area

 MEMPHIS, Tenn. — A 28-year-old Georgia man is in custody after a wild multi-state chase, a Mississippi officer shot and his car stolen in Memphis, before a standoff in Arkansas ended Tuesday.

-Cody Dimmett, who was arrested outside Forrest City, Arkansas after a six-hour search, faces a long list of charges.
+Cody Dimmett, who was arrested outside Forrest City, Arkansas after a six-hour search, faces a long list of possible charges.
 The FBI is heading up the case, while the officer Dimmett is accused of shooting recovers.

 Investigators believe the chaos started after Dimmett was angry he wasn’t invited to a neighbor’s house in the Atlanta area for game night.